 Today, I have a proper British pud for you, just in time for Christmas!

-I've brought you Vegan Mincemeat, Vegan Christmas Cake and Vegan Mince Pies and I wanted to carry on the theme with a Vegan Christmas Pudding, or Plum Pudding as it is otherwise known.
+I've brought you Vegan Mincemeat, Vegan Christmas Cake and Vegan Mince Pies, and I wanted to carry on the theme with a Vegan Christmas Pudding, or Plum Pudding as it is otherwise known.

 Christmas Pudding is such a popular dessert at Christmas.
 I think that most families have one and I certainly grew up with it being served every year.
 The funny thing is, I absolutely hated it.
 In fact, I think most children do.
 I guess it's a dessert that's suited to more mature palates.
+Now though, I can't get enough.
+It's so good!

-At the time I wasn't vegan, and had no interest in reading labels and so had no idea that Christmas Puddings were made with suet.
+At the time, I wasn't vegan, and had no interest in reading labels and so had no idea that Christmas Puddings were made with suet.

 I hesitated to call it 'The Ultimate Vegan Christmas Pudding' because it feels a little conceited, but it really is that good.
 In fact, I think it's The Ultimate Christmas Pudding period.
 Vegan or not.